QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 not.
 For example, an alias to a linked list would not be ok unless specific reference counting mechanism is provided.

-Aliasing and Copy cannot be enabled on a specific object.
+Aliasing and Clone cannot be enabled at the object level.

 Swap
 ----